zsquareplusc/mpy-repl-tool/documentation/commandline.rst

 115200 baud, and None for user and password.

-``hwgrep://USB`` picks a random USB-Serial adapter, works best if there is only one micropython board connected.
+``hwgrep://USB`` picks a random USB-Serial adapter, works best if there is only one MicroPython board connected.
 Otherwise the detect action should be used to find the comport and use ``--port`` option or environment variable.